-Know your project onions – “project management” and “project control” are not the same thing.
-And without knowing the difference, you can’t improve the effectiveness of your work.
-At its simplest, project control is an essential component of project management and it needs to be implemented at every stage – from initiation to closeout.
-This article breaks down how project control fits into each stage of project management, as well as the tools you can use to repeatedly deliver successful, valuable projects.
+Know your project onions: “project management” and “project control” are not the same thing, and without knowing the difference you can’t improve the effectiveness of your work.
+At its simplest, project control is an essential component of project management and it needs to be implemented at every stage—from initiation to closeout.
+We walk through how project control fits into each stage of project management, as well as the tools you can use to repeatedly deliver successful, valuable projects.

 What is project control?

-- what value or quality the project will deliver
+3. what value or quality the project will deliver?

 How project control fits into project management